The Churches of Christ have a language problem when it comes to race.

-The focus here is on a language problem for addressing racial discrimination, a problem wrought and furthered today by complementarian and traditionalist practice relative to women and girls: words needed today to fight racial discrimination have been and are undermined by the justification and defense of that discriminatory practice against women and girls.
+The focus here is on a language problem for addressing racial discrimination, a problem wrought and furthered by Churches of Christ practice relative to females: words needed today to fight racial discrimination have been and are undermined by the justification and defense of that discriminatory practice against women and girls.

 By no means is this only a language problem.
 It goes much deeper.
 It is a heart problem, a head problem, a credibility problem, a hypocrisy problem, a sin problem, a moral problem, a ….

-This language problem is one of the results of a deeper one.
-This language problem is particularly heartbreaking now, though, at a time when meaningful words are needed from Christian leaders to encourage substantial anti-racist actions.
+Discrimination is heartbreaking all the time, but the language problem is highlighted now, when meaningful words are needed from Christian leaders to encourage substantial anti-racist actions.

 Actions speak louder than words, of course.
 Little girls watch their moms and their friends’ moms and their female friends and themselves be discriminated against by the preacher, elders, and members every single Sunday in church.
 They learn.